Search-Based Software Engineering and AI Foundation Models: Current Landscape and Future Roadmap: SBSE and FMs: Research Horizon for 2030

 \subsubsection{Opportunities in Emerging Domains}

 FMs integrated with SBSE can be used to solve complex and dynamic nature problems.
-In the following, we present opportunities to take advantage of the synergistic potential between SBSE and FMs in some emerging domains.
+In the following, we present opportunities to take advantage of the synergy between SBSE and FMs in some emerging domains.

 \paragraph{Autonomous Driving Systems.} SBSE has been extensively applied to Autonomous Driving Systems (ADS), addressing various aspects of software engineering, from requirements to testing~\cite{avfuzzerISSRE20,reqsViolADSsASE21,MOSAT_FSE22,laurent2020achieving,tang2023survey,avoidCollICST2020,GambiISSTA2019,driveCharICST2021,variationsADSsTOSEM2025}.
 Since ADS rely on mixed-mode data from various sensors such as LIDAR, radar, and cameras, search-based techniques have been integrated with deep learning methods to process these datasets, particularly in simulation environments~\cite{attaoui2025search}.
 However, ADS operate in highly dynamic environments having uncertain conditions such as varying road surfaces, unpredictable weather, and fluctuating traffic patterns, which creates a significant reality gap between simulations and real-world scenarios~\cite{wu2024reality,tang2023survey}.
-Therefore, considering LLMs' analytical capabilities, recent efforts have begun exploring LLMs to assist in bridging the simulation-to-reality gap~\cite{wu2025uncertainty}.
-Beyond LLMs, other FMs, such as VLMs and MMs, due to their context understanding and reasoning abilities, offer promising opportunities to enhance SBSE techniques in the ADS domain.
+Therefore, considering LLMs' analytical capabilities (\fullref{FM-S2}), recent efforts have begun exploring LLMs to assist in bridging the simulation-to-reality gap~\cite{wu2025uncertainty}.
+Beyond LLMs, other FMs, such as VLMs and MMs, due to their context understanding and reasoning abilities (\fullref{FM-S4}), offer promising opportunities to enhance SBSE techniques in the ADS domain.
 One potential direction is to explore the integration of SBSE-based requirement selection and prioritization with MMs for requirement validation and traceability, enabling seamless processing of ADS requirements and multimodal sensor fusion data.
 Another direction is utilizing MMs to generate code directly from ADS requirements and design artifacts, followed by employing SBSE-driven automated program improvement techniques to optimize the generated code.
 In software testing, integrating FMs with SBSE presents opportunities such as generating realistic test scenarios for ADS, optimizing regression testing for evolving software, detecting and localizing bugs, and enhancing security testing to handle arising threats and vulnerabilities.

 \paragraph{Robotics.} Autonomous robots employ adaptation mechanisms such as the MAPE-K loop and AI-based data analysis techniques~\cite{kephart2003vision} to autonomously monitor, analyze, and adapt to unpredictable dynamic environments and unforeseen events while interacting with humans and surrounding objects~\cite{larsen2024robotic}.
 These robots can be categorized into various types depending on the application domain, such as industrial robots for automated manufacturing, service robots for office and home assistance, and healthcare robots for medical assistance.
 Similar to ADS, these robots also process multimodal sensor and actuator data, leading to similar opportunities for integrating SBSE with FMs.